The Comedian (2016 film): Plot

-Jackie (Robert De Niro) is a comic icon, attempting to reinvent himself despite his audience only wanting to know him as a television character he played earlier in his career.
+Jackie (Robert De Niro) is an aging comic icon, determined to reinvent himself after growing frustrated with audiences only wanting him to reenact jokes and scenes from a cult classic TV show he starred in decades earlier as a beloved main character.

 He attends a comedy club for nostalgia night at Governor's Comedy Club in Levittown, New York (near Hicksville, New York), hosted by Jimmie Walker.
-After accosting an audience member, Jackie is sentenced to 30 days in jail.
+After punching out an audience member trying to film his routine, Jackie is sentenced to 30 days in jail.
 During his 100 hours of community service he meets Harmony Schiltz (Leslie Mann), who works at a soup kitchen as part of her community service.

 Cast

 Production

 At one point it was hoped that Martin Scorsese would direct the film.
-However, this did not come to pass.
 Instead, Mike Newell joined on as the film's director, only to be replaced a few months later by Taylor Hackford.
 Jennifer Aniston was at one point attached to play Harmony Schiltz but was later replaced by Leslie Mann.

-Principal photography on the film began on February 21, 2016, in New York City, and other locations including Manhattan.
+Principal photography on the film began on February 21, 2016, in New York City, and other locations including Manhattan, Levittown, East Meadow and Mineola.